Haywire32/LoS-Archipelago/README.md

 # Castlevania: Lords of Shadow Archipelago
 An Archipelago randomizer for Castlevania: Lords of Shadow - Ultimate Edition on Steam.
 The mod randomizes available levels, gear, relics and gem upgrades.
-The goal is to beat a set amount of levels to unlock the Final Fight and beat the boss.
+The goal is to beat a set number of levels to unlock the Final Fight and beat the boss.

-### What are location checks?
+### Current location checks
 - Fallen brotherhood knights who have gems
 - Beating a level
 - Brotherhood Arks

-### What are the unlocks?
+### Current items
 - Level access
 - Relics and magic
-- Life, light and shadow gems are given 2x at a time
+- Life, light and shadow gems are given two at a time
 - Combat cross upgrades
 - Consumable refill
 - Experience points